How To Sober Up: Climbing A Slippery Slope

 In terms of your health, your career, your relationships with others, and your self-respect, there are few reasons to drink and many not to.
 Although all of us have our specious justifications for doing things we know we shouldn't, you know this is true.
 Booze has destroyed more families, lives, and fortunes than any street drug, period.

 Many people think that they're in control of their drinking right up to the point where they realize just how dependent they've become on it.
-Due to its prominence in social situations and daily life, full-blown addiction has managed to creep up on many people without them knowing about it until they're in the clutches of the beast.
-This is why there are as many alcoholics as people who are left-handed.
+Due to its prominence in social situations and daily life, full-blown addiction has managed to creep up on many people without them knowing about it until it's too late.

 In a way, beating alcohol addiction is like learning a foreign language: there are plenty of programs you can follow, but the difference between success and failure rests mostly on the dedication you have to overcome obstacles and keep on moving towards your goal.
 This dedication doesn't come from choosing to stop drinking, once, and then cruising along on the back of that decision.
 You will have to choose to not drink on a daily basis, or even several times a day.
 Also like learning a language, you can't neglect what you need to do six days of the week, then try to make up for it with a heroic effort on Sunday: daily work is the only way to get anywhere.
 Be assured that with consistent efforts and professional help, almost everyone who tries to kick the habit succeeds.